jctanner/rhoai-hacking/docs/K8S-OPENSHIFT-DIRECT-OIDC-GROUPS.md

      Subgroups: 1
 ```

+**Important Notes:**
+- **Authentication realm**: The script authenticates against the `master` realm (where admin users live) but queries groups from your target realm
+- **Admin permissions**: Your admin user needs to have admin permissions for the target realm
+- **Cross-realm access**: Keycloak master realm admins can access any realm's data via admin APIs

 **Security Notes:**
 - Store credentials in environment variables or secret management systems in production
 - Use short-lived tokens and implement proper token renewal
-- Grant minimal necessary permissions to service accounts
+- Consider service account approach (Option B) for production automation
 - Monitor and audit admin API usage
+- Never hardcode passwords in production scripts